-A single day in 1752, or 1757, or 1760 (or any of the years explored by this project), was probably full of moments that could nestle into historical progress (indications of the middle class’ centrality, hints of Enlightenment thought, suggestions of secularization, and all the other narratives projected onto the eighteenth century) and at the same time, though as Dickie notes, more difficult to understand, saturated with older systems of belief (arcane religious thought, staunch misogyny, dire poverty with no potential for upward mobility) (13).
-By selecting the short period of time between 1750 and 1765, this critical bibliography provides an unbiased snapshot of the past, representing all the narratives that fulfill my criteria, regardless of whether they are remembered or forgotten; good, bad, or sublimely bad (see Criteria).
-I represent not only these novels, but their world, through short essays on Authorship, Prices, Advertisements, Book Design, and Reviews.
+A single day in 1752, or 1757, or 1760 or any of the years explored in this project, was probably full of moments that could nestle into historical progress (indications of the middle class’ centrality, hints of Enlightenment thought, suggestions of secularization, and all the other narratives projected onto the eighteenth century) and at the same time saturated with older systems of belief (arcane religious thought, staunch misogyny, dire poverty with no potential for upward mobility).
+By selecting the short period of time between 1750 and 1765, this critical bibliography provides an unbiased snapshot of the past, representing all the narratives that fulfill my criteria, regardless of whether they are remembered or forgotten, good, bad, or sublimely bad (see Criteria).
+I represent not only these novels, but their world through short essays on Authorship, Prices, Advertisements, Book Design, and Reviews.

 This soliloquy on historical teleology finds its mirror image in the evolution of the English literary canon.
 Yes, the eighteenth century produced the rise of the realist novel, which in turn influenced titans such as Austen, Dickens, Eliot and more.
 But as in history, this narrative disregards the “misfit forms,” as Lorri Nandrea would call them, the shirked genres that never went anywhere long term, even though their brief existence and proliferation tell us so much.

-And so, we come to this project’s main concern, the question that compelled your author to complete all the work ahead: What did popular fiction about women look like at midcentury?
-In some ways, it can only be described as ragtag and yet, this marketplace operated through certain shared assumptions and organizing principles.
+And so, we come to this project’s main concern, the question that compelled your author to complete all the work ahead: What did popular stories about women look like at midcentury?
+In some ways, it can only be described as ragtag and yet this marketplace operated through some shared assumptions and organizing principles.
 Critical bibliography provides an unbiased view of popular feminocentric narratives at a diverse moment in literary history, regardless of their apparent quality.